 and a return to an age old oppression,

 to our need for a revolution, an intervention

 to our constant need for attention.

-Practice what you preach,
+Practice what you performative preach,

-believe in what you teach
+believe in what you self-righteously teach

-I know that maybe sometimes I don’t
+I am aware that sometimes I don’t

-but keep the blindfold over my eyes?
+but keep the blindfold over my eyes from now on?